Hoys Roadlines: Operations

 From 1 July 1994 the company was contracted with the Department of Transport to provide 26 services each week.
 These included four trains and two buses (two and one each way) Melbourne to Shepparton Monday to Saturday, with one train each way on Sundays.
 A bus connection were made to Cobram, with some buses extended to Tocumwal.
 A six-month trial was also made for bus services to Finley and Berrigan in New South Wales, and a service to Griffith was later introduced.

 Hoys employed 11 staff, with half of them former V/Line employees.
 They included a station master at Shepparton, two station staff and five conductors, all trained by V/Line in safeworking.
 A company conductor was in charge of the train, with a second conductor in charge of the buffet.
 Conductors could only sell tickets for Hoys operated services, with passengers connecting to V/Line services needing to buy tickets at Spencer Street station, or from the ticket agent at Shepparton.

-The company was responsible for the unmanned Nagambie, Murchison East and Mooroopna stations, as well Shepparton station which was manned.
+The company was responsible for the unstaffed Nagambie, Murchison East and Mooroopna stations, as well Shepparton station which was manned.
 Trains were cleaned by Hoys at Shepparton during the daytime layover, with a thorough cleaning carried out when the train was stabled overnight.
 Any locomotives and carriages from the V/Line fleet could be assigned to the service, with no special Hoys branding applied.

 The usual consist of the trains was a 3 carriage N set providing 206 first and economy class seats, carrying 80-100 passengers at Shepparton, and 160-200 further along the line to Melbourne.
 By 1995 a 5.5% increase in patronage had been recorded.
 An average of 188 passenger per service was recorded, with 5,500 sector fares sold per week.
 Local radio advertisement promoting the train were made, as some locals believed the train had been completely cancelled in 1993.